kyma-project/istio/docs/user/tutorials/01-55-send-requests-using-egress-and-mtls.md

     kubectl exec -n $NAMESPACE "$SOURCE_POD" -c curl -- curl -ik -X GET http://$DOMAIN/headers
     ```

-    You should see the `200` response code from the workload containing headers, one of them should be `"X-Forwarded-Client-Cert": ["xxx"]`.
+    You get the `200` response code from the workload containing headers.
+One of these headers should be `"X-Forwarded-Client-Cert": ["xxx"]`.

     Check the logs of the Istio egress Gateway:
     ```bash